oVirt/ovirt-site/source/feature/device-custom-properties.html.md

 Any views and stored procedures that depend on vm_interface and images tables should be updated with the new relevant column.

+##### Business Entities

+Add a string field called customProperties to:

+*   VmNetworkInterface
+*   Disk

 ##### DAOs

+Update the relevant row mappers at DiskDaoDbFacadeImpl and VmNetworkInterfaceDaoDbFacadeImpl to map from the JDBC result set to the new business entity fields.
+Similarly, update the save and update methods to include the new field when building the getCustomMapSqlParameterSource object.

 #### User Experience